Boy, 10, found dead inside dryer of apartment complex

-HOUSTON, Texas --The Harris County Medical Examiner's office will determine exactly what killed a 10-year-old boy who was found dead in a dryer in east Houston Friday evening.
+HOUSTON, Texas --The Harris County Medical Examiner's office released information about the cause of death for the 10-year-old boy who was found dead in a dryer in east Houston.

-His mother identifies the victim as Fernando Hernandez Jr., a third grade student at Harris Elementary School.
+His mother identified the victim as Fernando Hernandez Jr., a third grade student at Harris Elementary School.

 According to police, several kids were playing hide-n-seek and having "Nerf gun wars" throughout the complex.